AKUA MIND BODY

 The same trend is seen among substance use disorders in the Hispanic and Latinx communities, except for Puerto Rican men and women.

-Compared to a rate of 7.4% among the total population,7.1% of Hispanic Americans have a substance use disorder.
+Compared to a rate of 7.4% of the total population, 7.1% of Hispanic Americans have a substance use disorder.

 Rates of alcohol dependence (5.3%) and binge drinking (24.6%) among Hispanics are similar to those of the general U.S. population.